a8977338/dfpadsenseoptimiser/_includes/scenario/analyse/apply-best-performing-variations.md

 ### 4. Apply Best Performing Variations

-You can now apply these variation in one of two ways.
+You can now apply the best performing variation in one of two ways.

 #### 4.1 Change Ad Unit Style in AdSense